 31. Pork Bap (UK and Ireland)

 While America’s Pulled Pork Sandwich is more about the meat, the focus of Britain’s Pork Bap is the bap (a/k/a the bread).
 The seemingly simple roll is a buttery vessel for eating porky products like porchetta, sausage and bacon.

 32. Sausage Roll (Ireland)

 Proving that sandwiches aren’t limited to the afternoon or evening, Ireland has embraced the breakfast roll as a popular morning meal in which utensils are purely optional.
-As lovers of both sandwich and coffee, we fully endorse this concept that allows us to be two-fisted with a breakfast roll in one hand and a coffee in the other.
+As lovers of both sandwiches and coffee, we fully endorse this concept that allows us to be two-fisted with a breakfast roll in one hand and a coffee in the other.

 33. Avocado Toast (Australia)